How to Run a Secure Church Election Online

 - Anonymity: Voters must feel free to vote their conscience without fear of being identified.

-- One-Person-One-Vote: Strict controls to prevent duplicate voting.
+- One-person-one-vote: Strict controls to prevent duplicate voting.

 - Accessibility: A platform that is easy for older members to use on their phones or tablets.

-You don't have to abandon the in-person gathering.
-A "hybrid" vote allows members to vote on their phones during the meeting and allows absent members to vote remotely.
-Results can be tallied instantly and displayed to the congregation (if appropriate), creating a moment of unity.
+You don’t have to abandon the in-person gathering.
+A “hybrid” vote allows members to vote on their phones during the meeting and allows absent members to vote remotely.
+Results can be tallied instantly and displayed to the congregation (when appropriate), creating a moment of unity.